60–100W Acrylic Laser Cutting Settings

 ≤5 mm 50 mm Sharper focus, better detail

-5–10 mm 63.5 mm Deeper focal depth, better clarity
+5–10 mm 63.5 mm Deeper focal depth, better clarity on thicker acrylic

-• Recommended: Side-blowing + bottom airflow
+• Recommended: side-blowing + bottom ventilation

-Single-Pass vs. Double-Pass
+Single-Pass vs. Double-Pass (When 2 Passes Make Sense)

 Thickness Recommendation